 Small, handheld, unpowered options, like the Work Sharp EDC Pivot, are slower than bigger, handled unpowered options like the Kitchellence.

 Be careful with the speed of your powered sharpener.
 The highest-powered sharpening options require the most care and attention to the instructions and process.
 A high-powered option, especially when working with thin and precise kitchen blades, can ruin a blade with seconds of inattentiveness.

 Yes, there are multiple things that a blade sharpener can do.
 More accurately, there are different ways that a product can sharpen your edges.
 Mainly, you can choose the number of different gradations of sharpening texture.
 "Coarse" texture sharpening surfaces work faster and remove larger amounts of material, which is good for badly damaged or very dull blades.
 "Fine" textured surfaces work to polish existing major knife edge structure.
 Other versatility differences include the angle of edge construction and whether the tool can be used to sharpen serrated blades and/or scissors.

 Pretty much all of the products we assessed have fixed angles for final edge tuning.
 The different textures in a single product might present slightly different angles, but not by much.
-Only the Top Pick Work Sharp EDC Pivot has noticeably different angles.
+Only the Work Sharp EDC Pivot has noticeably different angles.
 The coarse sharpener is a visibly smaller angle than the fine sharpener.
 If it is going to be different, this is the way to do it, but we don't know why it needs to be so different.
-We noticed no significant impacts of this differential.
+We noticed no significant impacts from this differential.

-The Best Buy Kitchen IQ is surprisingly easy to use, given its small stature.
+The Kitchen IQ is surprisingly easy to use, given its small stature.
 The rubberized base and grip make it stable and secure in use, and the notch along the base allows you to key it over a counter edge for additional security.

 — Jediah Porter